Everyone has a plan until they get punched in the mouth.

 - Alibaba changed its management structure, giving more power to heads of key business units and announcing the replacement of its long-standing CFO, Maggie Wu, with her deputy, Toby Xu (from 1 April 2022);

 - Alibaba reported $85.5bn GMV during its 11-day Singles Day event, an increase of 8.5% YoY compared to 26% YoY growth in 2020.
-The growth rate looks reasonable considering the high base effect of last year and less aggressive promotion of the event this year, in line with the new state policy.
-However, it is quite worrying that JD.com has delivered much higher growth in GMV this year (+28.6% YoY) with sales of $54.6bn.
+The growth rate looks reasonable considering the high base effect of last year and the less aggressive promotion of the event this year, in line with the new state policy.
+However, it is pretty worrying that JD.com has delivered much higher growth in GMV this year (+28.6% YoY) with sales of $54.6bn.
 JD.com also reported more robust GMV growth during 2020 Singles Day (+33%);

 - SEC established a framework for implementing the law introduced in 2020.
 According to that law, foreign companies can be delisted from US exchanges if they fail to provide the information requested by the US regulator, which oversees the audits of public companies.
 DiDi, the leading ride-hailing company in China, announced plans to delist its shares from the US and list them in Hong Kong;